QAConv: Question Answering on Informative Conversations: Dataset

 The main difference between the two modes is whether the conversational chunk we used to collect QA pairs is provided or not.
 In the chunk mode, our task is more like a traditional machine reading comprehension task that answers can be found (or cannot be found) in a short paragraph, usually less than 500 words.
 In the full mode, on the other hand, we usually need an information retrieval stage before the QA stage.
 For example, in the Natural Question dataset~\citep{kwiatkowski-etal-2019-natural}, they split Wikipedia into millions of passages and retrieve the most relevant one to answer.

 We define our full mode task with the following assumptions: 1) for the email and panel data, we assume to know which dialogue a question is corresponding to, that is, we only search chunks within the dialogue instead of all the possible conversations.
-This is simpler and more reasonable because each conversations are independent; 2) for slack data, we assume that we only know which channel a question is belongs to but not the corresponding thread, so the retrieval part has to be done in the whole channel.
-Even though a question is ambiguous in the full mode due to the way of data collection, we find that most of our collected questions are self-contained and entity-specific.
-Also, for open-domain question answering task, it has been shown that the recall metric can be more important than the precision metric~\citep{izacard2020leveraging}.
+This is simpler and more reasonable because each conversation is independent; 2) for slack data, we assume that we only know which channel a question belongs to but not the corresponding thread, so the retrieval part has to be done in the whole channel.
+Although chunk mode may be a better way to evaluate the ability of machine reading comprehension, the full mode is more practical as it is close to our setup in the real world.